kevtr0801/kevtr0801.github.io/index.md

 ---

 ### <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQL0MbUrCY5rsrG3sAEiF6qWDRHlLpHnI0ooEmIkgWoUyElRLGZF2c85PnZlyDpie0UK28&usqp=CAU" style="height: 20px; width: 20px;"/> The Business of Eating: Forecasting Trends in Victoria's Food Industry
 This project embarks on an analytical journey to forecast the future of food service turnovers in Victoria Australia.
-I will be using Seasonal Naive, Exponential Smoothing (ETS) and AutoRegressive Integrated Moving Average (ARIMA) forecasting models to provide a comprehensive outlook onthe movement in food service turnovers.
+I will be using Seasonal Naive, Exponential Smoothing (ETS) and AutoRegressive Integrated Moving Average (ARIMA) forecasting models to provide a comprehensive outlook on the movement in food service turnovers.

 [View Code on Rmarkdown](https://github.com/kevtr0801/kevtr0801.github.io/blob/master/pdf/food-turnover-project.pdf)